Principal investigator: Professor Lan Cheng

 with a patented rapid supercritical extraction method.
 I

-characterized nanostructure with scanning electron microscopy (SEM),
+characterized their nanostructure with scanning electron microscopy

-energy-dispersive X-ray spectroscopy (EDS), powder X-ray diffraction
+(SEM), energy-dispersive X-ray spectroscopy (EDS), powder X-ray

-enabled nanometer-resolution microscopy of these tricky materials.
+techniques that enabled nanometer-resolution microscopy of these

 Published in the